This blog may contain affiliate links. Read our disclosure policy for more info.

 For more information, be sure to read our blog that is all about what to expect from Mini Trekking on Perito Moreno Glacier!

 4. Visit Intendencia Parque Nacional Los Glaciares

 This is a very quick and enjoyable thing to do in El Calafate.
 The Intendencia Parque Nacional Los Glaciares has lots of historical information on Perito Moreno (the explorer) as well as beautiful gardens to enjoy.

 The visit here only takes around 20 minutes and is located right in town on the main street.
 It’s completely free to enter.

 El Calafate’s many nearby glaciers that run into Largo Argentino (a very uniquely shaped lake) make it the perfect place to join a cruise.
 From the comfort of the cruise, you can truly enjoy this spectacular national park.

 There are a few different cruise options available with the biggest difference between them being the duration.

-For those wanting a short but sweet experience then the short cruises that only visit the Perito Moreno Glacier are a great option.
+For those wanting a short but sweet experience then the short cruises that only visit Perito Moreno Glacier are a great option.
 These cruises only run for an hour and explore the face of the Perito Moreno Glacier.
 On these cruises, it’s very common to witness huge chunks of ice break off at a close (but safe) distance.

-If you want a longer cruise that explores much more of the park and visits mulitple glaciers then you can choose a cruise such as this amazing 10-hour cruise that visits 3 glaciers and travels to the far north side of Glacier National Park near El Chalten!
+If you want a longer cruise that explores much more of the park and visits multiple glaciers then you can choose a cruise such as this amazing 10-hour cruise that visits 3 glaciers and travels to the far north side of Glacier National Park near El Chalten!

 If that seems a little too long, then check out all the different cruises available here to pick the right one for you!